fenago/ml-scikit-keras-tensorflow/labs/solution_10.md

         single row in the matrix, which is called *broadcasting*.

-7. To classify email into spam or ham, you just need one neuron in the output layer of a neural network---for example, indicating the probability that the email is spam.
+7. To classify email into spam or ham, you just need one neuron in the output layer of a neural network for example, indicating the probability that the email is spam.
 You would typically use the logistic activation function in the output layer when estimating a probability.
 If instead you want to tackle MNIST, you need 10